Enbridge delays Line 3 pipeline opening in Minnesota by year

 - Amazon abandons plan to occupy huge downtown Seattle office building

 Enbridge wants to replace Line 3 because it’s increasingly prone to cracking and corrosion.
-Native American and environmental activists argue the project risks spills in pristine areas.
+Native American and environmental activists argue the project risks spills in pristine areas in northern Minnesota, including where American Indians harvest wild rice considered sacred and central to their culture, and that the Canadian tar sands oil the line would carry will accelerate climate change.

+Under the permitting timeline that Minnesota presented to Enbridge on Friday, the Calgary, Alberta-based company said certifications on all remaining state permits required for constructing Line 3 will be provided by this November.
+Enbridge said it expects the remaining federal permits to be finalized about 30 to 60 days after that.

+“We now have a firm schedule from the State on the timing of the remaining permits for our Line 3 Replacement project,” Enbridge president and CEO Al Monaco said in a news release.
+“We support a robust and transparent permitting process that includes opportunity for public input.
+We’ll continue to work closely with State officials during this process.”